 Hugh Carney met his death through falling from the mine cage between the 500 and 600 ft levels of the Bell Diamond, Mine on account of the gate becoming unfastened in some manner unknown to the jury”---was the verdict of the coroner's jury, at the inquest held at Walshe’s undertaking rooms over the death of Hugh Carney, a well-known miner who was killed on Wednesday.”

 Verdict of Coroners Jury

-The inquest on the body of Hugh Carney commenced yesterday morning, but was not concluded until 5 0’clock last evening.
-The inquire was a most through one and every possible point which might in some way explain how the gate of the cage became unfastened was gone into, but no light was thrown on the question.
+The inquest on the body of Hugh Carney commenced yesterday morning but was not concluded until 5 0’clock last evening.
+The inquire was a most thorough one and every possible point which might in some way explain how the gate of the cage became unfastened was gone into, but no light was thrown on the question.

 It was also told at the afternoon session that the door of the gate was found hanging on the wall plate between the 400 and 800ft levels.
 Deputy State Mine inspector William B, Oram, stated that he went through the shaft after the accident hoping to find anything to indicate how the cage gate had become unfastened.
 The verdict of the jury was to the effect that Carney came to his death by falling through the cage gate that became unfastened through some unknown means to the jury.